|

 into a room full of people in fancy outfits.
 Among these people

-mingled Charles, who was carefully selected to wear an attire
+mingled Charles, whose attire was carefully selected to blend in perfectly.

 Heaven was in fact speaking French in general and through